Matgend/TDIP/README.md

 ## Data

-Simulated or empirical data can be used..
+Simulated or empirical data can be used.
 To simulate a trait dataset, the function `data_simulator()` can be used.
 The function takes 2 arguments:

 1. a dataframe composed of these columns:
 * *nbr_traits*: Number of traits simulated with specific parameters